DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck

-The less the two views have in common, the less task-irrelevant information can be encoded into the representations without violating sufficiency, and consequently, the less sensitive the resulting representation to task-irrelevant nuisances.
+The less the two views have in common, the less task-irrelevant information can be encoded into the representations without violating sufficiency, and consequently, the less sensitive the resulting representation is to task-irrelevant nuisances.
 In the extreme, $\vs_t^{(1)}$ is the underlying states of MDP if $\vo_t^{(1)}$ and $\vo_t^{(2)}$ share only task-relevant information.
-With~\Eqref{eq:lower_bound} and~\ref{eq:multi-view}, we have $\gL_{\text{InfoMax}}$ to maximizing the mutual information between representations and observations in the multi-view setting, which retains the temporally evolving information of the underlying dynamics.
+With~\Eqref{eq:lower_bound} and~\ref{eq:multi-view}, we have $\gL_{\text{IB}}^{(1)}$ to maximize the mutual information between representations and observations and compress away task-irrelevant information $\gI(O_t^{(2)};S_t^{(1)} | S_{t - 1}^{(1)}, A_{t - 1})$ based on the information bottleneck principle. $\lambda_1$ is a Lagrange multiplier.
+This loss also retains the temporally evolving information of the underlying dynamics.